Rel1cx/eslint-react/README.md

 4. **Sensible defaults**.
 Rules should be easy to setup and use with minimal configuration and sensible defaults.
 5. **Rules over Options [[1]](https://eslint-react.xyz/docs/rules-over-options)**.
 Each rule should have a single purpose.
 Make multiple rules work together to achieve more complex behaviors instead of adding options to a single rule.

+## Contributing

+Before you start working on something, it's best to check if there is an existing issue first.
+It's also a good idea to reach the maintainer and confirm with the team if it makes sense or if someone else is already working on it.

+Please make sure to read the [Contributing Guide](./.github/CONTRIBUTING.md) before making a pull request.

+Thank you to everyone contributing to ESLint React!

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.